KYVENetwork/docs/docs/token_holders/accounts.md

 KYVE uses the Coin type `118` ([list of coin types](https://github.com/satoshilabs/slips/blob/master/slip-0044.md)) and additionally uses `m/44'/118'/0'` as the root HD path for KYVE-based accounts.

 With [BIP-0173](https://github.com/satoshilabs/slips/blob/master/slip-0173.md), which defines a new format for segregated witness output addresses that contains a human-readable part that identifies the coin type, the usage of Bech32 encoding is possible.
-KYVE uses the following HRP (humand readable prefix) as the base HRP:
+KYVE uses the following HRP (human readable prefix) as the base HRP:

 |        | Mainnet | Kaon   | Korellia |
 | ------ | ------- | ------ | -------- |